-\466 ANATOMY AND PHYSIOLOGY.
+- \466 ANATOMY AND PHYSIOLOGY.
 This course emphasizes human anatomy and physiology.
 It is of special interest for, but not limited to, students interested in health and medical-related fields.

-\468 ADVANCED PLACEMENT BIOLOGY.
-This is a rigorous and demanding second-year biology course designed for the highly motivated college-bound student with a special interest in the sciences.
+Prerequisites: A or B in biology and chemistry.
+One semester for grades 11-12.
+0.5 credit Offered in alternate years: Offered 2022-2023 - \468 ADVANCED PLACEMENT BIOLOGY.
+This is a rigorous and demanding second-year biology

+469 course designed for the highly motivated college-bound student with a special interest in the sciences.
 The course will focus on four main themes: cellular biology, molecular genetics, biological systems, and population genetics.
 A significant amount of studying must be completed at home to allow time for discussion, labs, and inquiry during class time.
 The course will prepare students to take the AP Biology exam in May which may enable them to obtain college credits.
+This is a weighted course.

 Prerequisite: A or B in biology and chemistry.
-Completed or enrolled in Pre-Calculus.

-Yearlong course for grades 11-12, meets one period per day.
+Completed or enrolled in Pre-Calculus.Yearlong course for grades 11-12, meets one period per day.1.0 creditOffered in alternate years: Offered 2023-20241.0

-\457A ADVANCED PLACEMENT CHEMISTRY.
-This course is a second year chemistry class designed

-457B for the highly motivated college bound student with a special interest in the sciences.
+- \457A ADVANCED PLACEMENT CHEMISTRY.
+This course is a second year chemistry class designed 457B for the highly motivated college bound student with a special interest in the sciences.
 It will involve a deeper study of matter with a closer look at the steps involved in how it changes.
 It will prepare students for taking the AP Chemistry exam in May which will enable them to obtain up to eight college credits.
+This is a weighted course.
 Prerequisite: A or B in first year chemistry.
 Completed or enrolled in Pre-Calculus.

-\464 ADVANCED ENVIRONMENTAL SCIENCE.
+Yearlong course for grades 11-12.
+1.0 credit - \464 ADVANCED ENVIRONMENTAL SCIENCE.
 This course will focus on the scientific study of our environment and the impact we have on it.
 It includes examining land and energy use, water and air quality, and our impact on the various ecosystems around the world.
 Our own campus will provide us with hands on lab work.
 Students planning on taking the AP exam are encouraged to also take Forestry and the Environment or Wildlife and Fisheries Science.